 Note: you need to be aged at least 18 to drive in Europe and at least 21 years old if you want to hire a car.

-If a Green Card is necessary, you will need to be able to present a physical copy of the document to be allowed to drive in EU countries, as digital copies are not currently accepted.
+You will need to be able to present a physical copy of the document to be allowed to drive in EU countries, as digital copies are not currently accepted.
 In a change to the previous requirement, Green Cards no longer need to be printed on green paper: the document can now comprise black print on white paper.

 We won't charge you for issuing a Green Card, but you need to contact us at least a month before you leave to give us time to get the document to you.

 2. Car insurance